nehadarira12/EasyGenerator/README.md

 ## Cypress Tests

-We have created several spec files to cover different aspects of the application.
+I have created several spec files to cover different aspects of the application.
 Below is a list of the spec files and their purposes:

 - **alertConfirmTests.spec.ts**: Tests alert and confirmation modals for correct text and user interaction.
 - **dropdownTests.spec.ts**: Verifies that dropdowns populate correctly and can be interacted with.